DIY Plumbing: A Complete Guide to Addressing Home Plumbing Problems

-They are an essential part of every household.
-Without proper maintenance they could become the source of numerous problems that can lead to frustration and expensive repairs.
+Plumbing systems are an essential part of every household.
+Without proper maintenance, they can become the source of numerous problems which can cause inconvenience and expensive repairs.

 Common Plumbing Problems